wgarrett4/fallhacking2020/README.md

 Finishing: Create a file named "0-completion.docx" that contains a list of all the overthewire.org challenges you completed, as well as your final wechall user name and overall score.

-Win Scenario based on total SCORE on wechall.
+EXTRA CREDIT: Win Scenario based on total SCORE on wechall.
 It doesn't matter which sites you use, the only thing that matters will be the final score.
 1st Place: 4% to final grade
 2nd Place: 3% to final grade
 3rd Place: 2% to final grade